thednainus/sarscov2simulations/README.md

 # Output Example

 The aim of these scprits was to generate DNA sequence alignments consistent to a epidemiological model and phylogenetic tree.
-This sequences alignment was used with [PhyDyn](https://github.com/mrc-ide/PhyDyn/) and [BEAST 2](https://www.beast2.org/) to check whether we could estimate the parameters of the epidemiological model using simulated data (see [paper](https://www.medrxiv.org/content/10.1101/2020.09.15.20194258v1)).
+These sequence alignments were used with [PhyDyn](https://github.com/mrc-ide/PhyDyn/) and [BEAST 2](https://www.beast2.org/) to check whether we could estimate the parameters of the epidemiological model using simulated data (see [paper](https://www.medrxiv.org/content/10.1101/2020.09.15.20194258v1)).

 After running script [DNA_seqali_simulations.R](https://github.com/thednainus/sarscov2simulations/blob/master/Coalescent_simulations/DNA_seqali_simulations.R), you should get sequence alignment (all data and deduplicated data) as exemplified [here](https://github.com/thednainus/sarscov2simulations/tree/master/Output_Example).